inkarkat/vim-PatternsOnText/README.md

                             Repeat the last substitution with the last used search pattern, last used wildcard replacements, last used :s_flags and count.

+    :[range]SubstituteMultipleExpr /{pattern-expr}/{replacement-expr}/ [flags] [count]
+                            Evaluate {pattern-expr}, either as a List of patterns, or else as String, which is then split into lines of patterns.
+Change any of these patterns to the corresponding (i.e. with the same index, using the last available if there are fewer replacements available) List element of {replacement-expr}.
+                            Note: You cannot use capturing groups /\( here!
+                            Each replacement handles & and \=.
+    :[range]SubstituteMultipleExpr [flags] [count]
+                            Repeat the last substitution with the last used search and replacement expressions, last used :s_flags and count.

+    :[range]SubstituteTransactional /{pattern}/{string}/
+                                    [flags][t/{test-expr}/][u/{update-predicate}/]
+                            First record every match of {pattern} without changing anything.
+                            The optional {test-expr} is invoked at each match (v:val contains a context Dict Substitute-v:val that can be used to store additional information.
+It also has the matchCount information (but not
+                            replacementCount)).
+You can skip that match by throwing "skip".
+                            The optional {update-predicate} is invoked once at the end (and passed that context object as v:val again, now also with matchNum information); it has to return 1 or 0; in the latter case, no replacements are done (the transaction is aborted).
+In case of 1 (commit), all recorded positions (in reverse order from last to first) are replaced with {string}, which handles & and also \=; with the latter sub-replace-expression, the cursor is positioned on the match, and can use the context via v:val, which contains the following additional information:
+                                matchNum:   total number of matches
+                                matchCount: number of current match of {pattern};
+                                            decreases from matchNum to 1
+                                matchText:  matched text (as you cannot use submatch(0) any longer
+                                startPos:   [line, col] of the start of the match
+                                endPos:     [line, col] of the end of the match :[range]SubstituteTransactional [flags][t/{test-expr}/][u/{update-predicate}/]
+                            Repeat the last substitution with the last used search pattern, last used replacement, last used :s_flags and {test-expr} / {update-predicate} (unless
+                            specified).

+    :[range]SubstituteTransactionalExpr /{pattern-expr}/{replacement-expr}/
+                                    [flags][t/{test-expr}/][u/{update-predicate}/]
+                            Evaluate {pattern-expr}, either as a List of patterns, or else as String, which is then split into lines of patterns.
+First record (the optional {test-expr}, and a later sub-replace-expression have an additional
+                            patternIndex that shows which pattern matched) and then at the end change any of these patterns given to the corresponding (i.e. with the same index, using the last available if there are fewer replacements available) List element of {replacement-expr}, like
+                            :SubstituteTransactional.
+                            Note: You cannot use capturing groups /\( here!
+    :[range]SubstituteTransactionalExpr [flags][t/{test-expr}/][u/{update-predicate}/]
+                            Repeat the last substitution with the last used search and replacement expressions, last used :s_flags and {test-expr} / {update-predicate} (unless specified).

+    :[range]SubstituteTransactionalExprEach /{pattern-expr}/{replacement-expr}/
+                                    [flags][t/{test-expr}/][u/{update-predicate}/]
+                            Evaluate {pattern-expr}, either as a List of patterns, or else as String, which is then split into lines of patterns.
+First record (the optional {test-expr}, and a later sub-replace-expression have an additional
+                            patternIndex that shows which pattern matched) and then at the end change any of these patterns given to the corresponding (i.e. with the same index, using the last available if there are fewer replacements available) List element of {replacement-expr}, like
+                            :SubstituteTransactional.
+                            In contrast to :SubstituteTransactionalExpr, each
+                            pattern is searched separately, not as alternative regexp branches (where the first branch matches, and other potential matches are eclipsed).
+As the replacements are only done at the very end, this means that _any_ pattern match is recorded and later replaced, not just the first alternative!
+(And you can use capturing groups here.)
+    :[range]SubstituteTransactionalExprEach [flags][t/{test-expr}/][u/{update-predicate}/]
+                            Repeat the last substitution with the last used search and replacement expressions, last used :s_flags and {test-expr} / {update-predicate} (unless specified).

     :[range]SubstituteExecute/{pattern}/[flags] {expr}
                             Replace matches of {pattern} in the current line /